amcginlay/eks-demos/doc/15-aws-load-balanacer-controller/README.md

 kubectl exec -it jumpbox -- /bin/bash -c "curl ${worker_nodes[0]}:${node_port}"
 ```

-Now extend the load balancer definition by creating a second ingress resource alongside our new deployment.
+Now extend the ALB definition by creating a second ingress resource alongside our new deployment.
-The `group-name` matches our first ingress, so it will be associated with the same load balancer as before, but the `group-order` is lower so this path will be evaluated for a pattern match first.
+The `group-name` matches our first ingress, so it will be associated with the same ALB as before, but the `group-order` is lower so this path will be evaluated for a pattern match first.
 ```bash
 kubectl -n ${EKS_NS_GREEN} create ingress ${EKS_APP} \
   --annotation kubernetes.io/ingress.class=alb \